-SARA Releases Regulations on Approving and Managing Temporary Places of Worship for Religious Activities
+SARA Promulgates Regulations on Approving and Managing Temporary Places of Worship for Religious Activities

 By State Administration for Religious Affairs, June 08, 2018 01:06 AM

-On June 1, 2018, the State Administration for Religious Affairs released the regulations on the approval and management of temporary sites for religious activities.
+On June 1, 2018, the State Administration for Religious Affairs announced the regulations on the approval and management of temporary sites for religious activities to public.

 The new law was based on Article 35 of the revised regulations on religious affairs that came into effect on February.
 The article states that for religious believers who often need to attend group religious activities are not disqualified to apply for a place of worship, a religious representative can apply to a religious affairs bureau of county-level people's government that can approve a provisional place of worship.